Julez14/julez14/README.md

 ### 🌟 Featured Projects
 - **IngredientAI**
-  A React Native app powered by OpenAI GPT-4, analyzing product ingredient lists for better consumer insights.
+  A React Native mobile app powered by OpenAI GPT-4, analyzing product ingredient lists for better consumer insights.
   *(Showcased at Hack the North 2024)*

 - **I Wear It Better**
-  A peer-to-peer selling app inspired by Tinder mechanics to gamify sustainable fashion practices.
+  A peer-to-peer selling React Native app inspired by Tinder mechanics to gamify sustainable fashion practices.
   *(Category winner at uOttahack 6)*

-- **Cryptocurrency Tracker**
+- **Study Crawl**
-  A real-time cryptocurrency tracking app using the CoinLore API, focusing on sleek design and functionality.
+  A Next.js and MongoDB web app that makes use of Mapbox to help students find phyiscal study groups on campus.
+  *(Showcased at DeltaHacks 2024)*

 ---